Julius Caesar and Ancient Rome

 tudents explore the Roman games and their political functions from the time of Julius Caesar to the reign of Commodus with dramatic details and accounts from Dio Cassius, Seutonius, and Cicero.

-TEXT SAMPLE: “[Julius] Caesar and Pompey made gladiator games a key part of their political campaigns.
+“[Julius] Caesar and Pompey made gladiator games a key part of their political campaigns.
 People came to expect gladiatorial games in any Roman election.
 Today we look forward to national political rallies on television.
 The Romans expected blood duels, paid for by the candidates.
 The more dramatic the duels, the more votes the candidate usually got…”

-Roman Art and Science
+Julius Caesar Lessons Part IV – Roman Art and Science

-Art in Ancient Rome – Mirror or Mirage
+Roman Art Lesson – Mirror or Mirage

 This section “reinforces figurative language reading skills through wonderful illustrations of illusionistic mosaics, portraiture, and sculpture.”
 The College Board